requestly/awesome-frontend-resources/README.md

 - [How to contribute to open source](https://blog.rysolv.com/how-to-contribute-to-open-source) — A guide on how to start contributing to open-source projects.
 - **How to find repos to contribute** — Search on GitHub with label → `first-timers-only` to find out the issues that are good for first time contributors.
 Further filter with programming language of your choice.
 - **GitHub Repos inviting contributors** — Search on GitHub with label → `help-wanted` to find out the repos that are inviting contributors.

+## Legalities

+- [Choose a license](https://choosealicense.com/) — Explanations and comparisons of various licenses to help you find the right one to include with your code.